GiorgiMakharadze/rust-notes/README.md

 The Rust compiler is smart enough to detect when an immutable reference is no longer needed before allowing a mutable reference.

-- **Example:✅ Allowed Since Immutable References Are No Longer Used**
+- **Example:Allowed Since Immutable References Are No Longer Used**
   ```rust
   fn main() {
       let mut s = String::from("hello");